Drug-Free Schools and Communities Act

 Alcohol and drug use is a major issue in the community and on college campuses.
 Alcohol and drugs can seriously damage physical and mental health, as well as jeopardize personal and public safety.
 In addition, excessive alcohol consumption may lead to physical abuse, date rape, auto accidents, violence, and other behaviors that lead to self-destruction.

 The College provides referral services and other assistance to students, faculty, and staff who seek help with substance abuse problems.
-Phone (504) 671-6009 or come by the Student Health Services Office, Building 2, on the City Park Campus for more information about alcohol and/or drugs and their effects.
+Students, faculty or staff seeking help with substance abuse problems should be referred through the online Referral Form.

 Violations of the college drug policy by students, faculty, or staff will result in disciplinary action, as outlined in Delgado’s Drug-Free College policy.
 Depending on the nature of the offense, this can take the form of a written reprimand, suspension, demotion, reduction in pay, or termination of the person’s association with Delgado.
 Penalties for faculty and staff members may include termination of employment.
 Disciplinary actions against students will be imposed in accordance with the College’s Student Judicial Code, and may include suspension or expulsion.
 As with all illegal activities, substance abuse can result in criminal prosecution as well, under state and federal laws, including section 22 of the Drug-Free Schools and Campuses Act Amendment of 1989 (Public Law of 101- 226).